asjir/AnkiDeckGenerator/README.md

-# Generator for Anki decks
+# Generator for Anki decks to learn languages using Tatoeaba sentences

 ## How to use: